lukaVarga/skeletonizer/packages/utils/README.md

 ### `date(config: Partial<{ isFuture: boolean; isPast: boolean; max: Date; min: Date }> = {})`
 Generates a random date within the range specified by the `config` parameter.
 This can be used eg. for simulating dates of birth, dates of creation, etc.

+### `timeOfDay(config: Partial<{ use12HourFormat: boolean; showSeconds: boolean; showAmPm: boolean }> = {})`
+Generates a random time of day, using the formatting specified by the `config` parameter.
+It can be chained to the `date` method should you wish to further restrict available times (eg. by providing a min and max date to the `date` method that are on the same day within the desired time range).

 ### `uuid()`
 Increments a global `uuid` variable and sets the current value of the `SchemaItem` instance to this new value.